Loading

 Nourish your soul on the Riverina to Snowy Valleys Way

-Allow the Sturt Highway to carry you towards the dreamy Snowy Mountains via charming towns such as Adelong and Tumut.
-Further south is Tumbarumba, where Australia’s highest peaks form a magnificent backdrop to an emerging wine region.
-Seek out installations by Australian and international artists on the expanding Snowy Valleys Sculpture Trail, in and around the towns of Adelong and Tumbarumba, as well as Batlow and Tooma.
-Travel deeper into this enchanting area on the Kosciuszko Alpine Way, ending your trip in a snowy winter wonderland.
-Prepare for this final leg by checking for weather conditions and road closure information on the NSW National Parks and Wildlife website before you set off.
-Immerse yourself in this serene landscape for longer at Common Kosci, a new architect-designed cabin on a farm in Jindabyne built for comfort and connection.
+Dive deeper into this enchanting area on the EV-friendly Classic Country Road Trip or the equally EV-friendly Kosciuszko Alpine Way, ending your trip in a snowy winter wonderland.
+(Prepare for this final leg by checking for weather conditions and road closure information on the NSW National Parks and Wildlife website before you set off.)
+Immerse yourself in this serene landscape for longer at Common Kosci, an architect-designed cabin on a farm outside the Snowy Mountains hub of Jindabyne.

 Junee Licorice & Chocolate Factory, Junee Credit: Destination NSW